tableau-mkt-archived/jquery.addressfield/README.md

 Looking for a full, compatible dataset of field configurations by country?
 You might be interested in v1.x of [addressfield.json](https://github.com/tableau-mkt/addressfield.json).

+## Events
+After calling jQuery.addressfield on a fieldset or other field/form wrapper the event named `addressfield:after` will be fired, immediately before returning.
+This can be useful when you need custom behavior right after addressfield does its thing.

 ## Contributing
 Check out the [Contributing guidelines](CONTRIBUTING.md)